frontity/docs/docs/isomorphic-react.md

 Another example is the [`window` object](https://developer.mozilla.org/en-US/docs/Web/API/Window).
 You should not try to access any of the properties or methods available in the `window` object from code that is going to be executed on the server, as the code will fail since the `window` object is only available in the browser.
 {% endhint %}

+## Server Side Navigation & Client Side Navigation

 Every time we access a page on a Frontity site the first load is rendered on the server.
-Once the initial server-side render is complete the HTML is sent to the client (along with React hydration) and then the ensuing navigation is done in the client-side. ([This enables your site to remain SEO friendly, while also maintaining a good UX](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905)).
+Once the initial server-side render (SSR) is complete the HTML is sent to the client (along with React hydration) and then the ensuing navigation is done in the client-side (CSR). ([This enables your site to remain SEO friendly, while also maintaining a good UX](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905)).

 Let's take a look at some possible navigation examples as they would occur in an Isomorphic React App: